vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ### Extending `VsfPaymentProvider` and reacting to its events

-We can pass asynchronous functions to the `VsfPaymentProvider` component to hook into different events within its lifecycle, override initial function parameters or react to specific events like method selection.
-We will call these methods "hooks".
+You can pass asynchronous functions to the `VsfPaymentProvider` component to hook into different events within its lifecycle, override initial function parameters or react to specific events like method selection.
+You will call these methods "hooks".

 Because every payment provider is different, not all of them are present in every integration.
 Always refer to the documentation of a specific provider to learn which hooks are available.